Dewey Decimal Classification, the Library's shelving system

-The library’s main book collection is sorted and shelved according to the Dewey Decimal Classification system, DDC.
+The Library’s main book collection is sorted and shelved according to the Dewey Decimal Classification System, DDC.
+The system was created by the American librarian Melvil Dewey (1851–1931).
 According to DDC, books are grouped by subject with a numerical code for each subject area.

-The Book collection is the main part of the library's books which is placed on open shelves, where you pick up the book you want yourself.
-In the library search service, the call nr shows you which shelf/section to go to.
-Within each call number section, books are sorted alphabetically by author’s last name or the first word in the book title, which is shown after the number.
+The Book Collection is the main part of the library's books which is placed on open shelves, where you pick up the book you want yourself.
+In the library search service, the Call No shows you which shelf/section to go to.
+Within each call number section, books are sorted alphabetically by author’s last name or the first word in the book title, which is shown after the Call Number.